Jurors are chosen from a wide range of international artists, based on their body of work and respect from their peers.

 the Middle East to make documentaries.
 He also produced and directed a

 variety of stage productions for the Iran-America Society while working on

 numerous Iranian film and TV projects as a writer, director, and producer.

-Ben-Hur’s most recent work is a short film, titled The Desperate, which he
+Ben-Hur’s most recent work is a short film, The Desperate, which he

 wrote, produced, and directed.
-Based on a true story about a profound event
+His film is based on a true story about a night

-one night in a World War II German Concentration Camp, it won 67 awards, and
+in a World War II German Concentration Camp.
+It has won 67 awards, and

 over 100 nominations from top film festivals all over the world, including Cannes,